 In this example we can see that ongoing from experiment 1 to experiment 2, the [NO] doubles ([O 3] are held constant) and the rate increased fourfold, so the reaction is second order

 with respect to NO i.e. m = 2.
 If experiments 1 and 3 are compared, it can be seen that the [O 3] doubles ([NO] is held constant) and the rate doubled.
 Therefore, the reaction is first order with respect to O3 i.e. n = 1, and the rate equation is,

 Hence, the overall order = m + n = 2 + 1 = 3 .

 Difference between molecularity and order of reaction :

-- It is the total number of atoms, ions or molecules which participate in the step leading to the chemical change.
+- It is the total number of atoms, ions, or molecules that participate in the step leading to the chemical change.

 - Molecularity is always a whole number.

-- Its zero value or negative value are not possible.
+- It is zero value, or negative value is not possible.

-- It can be known by writing chemical reaction.
+- It can be known by writing chemical reactions.

-- It is always equal to numbers of molecules participating in the reaction.
+- It is always equal to the number of molecules taking part in the reaction.

 - Its magnitude cannot be changed during the reaction.

 - The overall molecularity of a complex reaction has no significance.
-Each single step has its own molecularity.
+Every single step has its own molecularity.

-- It provides no information about reaction mechanism.
+- It provides no information about the reaction mechanism.

 Order of reaction

 - It is the sum of the powers to which the concentration terms are raised in the rate equation for the reaction.